We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - Visibility

-- How they affect brilliance
+- How they affect brilliance and fire

 In short, the inclusions in SI1 diamonds, compared to VS2, are more impactful.
 But they’re less so than ones that earn a lower grade.